-You will not be able to have solid foods for a few days after your surgery.
-During this time you will receive liquid through a vein.
-Some patients need to have a nasogastric tube for a few days after surgery.
-This tube helps drain liquids in your stomach if your bowel function is slow.
+You may also have a nasogastric (NG) tube for the few days after surgery.
+This will help keep you from feeling nauseated while your bowels are recovering.
+The NG tube helps drain liquids in your stomach if your bowel function is slow.

-Your appetite may not be the same as it was before your surgery and you may feel full quicker.
-Eat several small meals throughout the day, rather than 3 large meals.
+Your appetite may be smaller than it was before your surgery.
+Eat several small meals throughout the day rather than 3 large meals.
 Eating this way will help your digestion and give you energy throughout the day.

 Eating a balanced diet high in calories and protein is important for healing after surgery.
 Your diet should include a good protein source at each meal, as well as fruits, vegetables, and whole grains.
-For more tips on increasing your calorie and protein intake, ask for the booklet Eating Well During and After Your Cancer Treatment.
+For more tips on increasing your calorie and protein intake, read our resource Eating Well During and After Your Cancer Treatment.
 If you have questions about your diet, ask to see a dietitian.

 Learning to Care for Yourself

-You will be able to shower with help within 3 to 4 days after your surgery.
+You will be able to shower with help within 2 to 3 days after your surgery.

-While you’re in the hospital your nurse will teach you how to care for your urinary diversion and any drains you’ll have when you leave the hospital.
-If you have a caregiver who will help you when you go home, it will be helpful to have him or her be there during teaching.
+While you’re in the hospital, your nurse will teach you how to care for your urinary diversion and any drains you’ll have when you leave the hospital.
+If you have a caregiver who will help you when you go home, it’s helpful for them to be there during teaching.
 Your nurse will also give you written information that you can place in this folder to review when you’re at home.

-Your case manager will work with you to arrange for a visiting nurse to see you when you leave the hospital.
+You will also get a case manager after your surgery.
+They will work with you to arrange for a visiting nurse to see you when you leave the hospital.

 Getting Your Supplies

 Your nurse will give you about a 3 week supply of the equipment you’ll need to care for yourself at home.
-He or she will also give you the names of places to order your supplies from.
+They will also give you the names of places to order your supplies from.

-The visiting nurse arranged by your case manager will see you when you’re home from the hospital.
-He or she will monitor your recovery and teach you how to care for yourself after surgery.
+A visiting nurse will see you when you’re home from the hospital.
+They will monitor your recovery and teach you how to care for yourself after surgery.

 Caring for Your Drainage Tube(s)

 You will leave the hospital with at least 1 drainage tube.
-This will allow your urine to keep draining from your neobladder and help the area heal.
+This will allow your urine to keep draining from your pouch and help the area heal.

-Because your neobladder was created out of a piece of your intestine, and your intestine produces mucus, you will need to irrigate the tube(s) in your neobladder before and after you leave the hospital.
-This will ensure that the tube(s) do not become clogged with mucus.
-Your nurse will teach you how to do this, and a visiting nurse will see you at home.
-After the catheter(s) are removed, you’ll see the mucous in the urine that you urinate.
+Your urinary diversion is made out of a piece of your intestine, and your intestine produces mucus.
+You will need to irrigate the tube(s) in your diversion before and after you leave the hospital to make sure they don’t become clogged with mucus.
+Your nurse will teach you how to do this, and a visiting nurse will see you at home to help.
+After the tube(s) are removed, you’ll see the mucus in the urine that you urinate.
 This is normal.
-With time, you will make less mucus from your neobladder.
+With time, your diversion will make less mucus.

-Before you leave the hospital, your nurse will give you enough equipment for the irrigations to last until your catheter(s) come out.
-You will also be given the names of supply sources to order the equipment.
-Your case manager will work with you to arrange for a visiting nurse to see you at home.
-The visiting nurse will check to make sure you are healing well and review how to care for your neobladder and drainage catheter.
+Before you leave the hospital, your nurse will give you enough irrigation equipment to last until your tubes(s) are removed.
+They will also give you the names of places to order more equipment.
+After your leave the hospital, your visiting nurse will check to make sure you’re healing well and review how to care for your tube(s).

 Caring for Your Suprapubic Tube

 If you have a suprapubic tube, keep it clamped during the day.
 When you sleep, your doctor may suggest that you unclamp the tube and attach it to a night drainage bag.
-Attaching it to the night drainage bag saves you from having to wake up in the middle of the night to empty your bladder.
-Your doctor may instruct you irrigate your suprapubic tube once a day until it is removed.
-This will happen about 1 week after the urinary (Foley) catheter is taken out.
+This will keep you from having to wake up in the middle of the night to empty your bladder.
+Your doctor may instruct you irrigate your suprapubic tube once a day until it’s removed.
+This will happen about 1 week after the Foley catheter is taken out.

-After your urethral catheter is removed, check for any remaining urine from your suprapubic tube to make sure your pouch is emptying.
+After your Foley catheter is removed, check for any remaining urine from your suprapubic tube to make sure your pouch is emptying.
 When your suprapubic tube is unclamped, measure the amount of urine that empties from the tube.
 Keep a record of the amount during the day.
-The nurse will show you how to do this when you see your surgeon.
+Your nurse will show you how to do this.